kk924/Insight_challenge/README.md

-#Insight Data Engineering coding challenge
+Insight Data Engineering coding challenge - April 2017

 No special libraries used.